RhinoSecurityLabs/little-stitch/README.md

 ## How it works

-Because Little Snitch only alerts when data is actually sent across the connection, we can avoid triggering an alert by encoding data we want to transfer into other attributes of the TCP connection.
-There are several attributes of a TCP connection that can be set by an unprivileged user, but the most straight forward is the destination port number.
+Because Little Snitch only alerts when data is sent across the connection, we can avoid triggering an alert by encoding data we want to transfer into other attributes of the TCP connection.
+There are several attributes of a TCP connection that can be set by an unprivileged user, but the most straightforward is the destination port number.

 For sending data to the server we use ports 11101-11108 to represent the bit positions in a byte of data.